mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/skills-training.md

 With Mendix, you can build your first application in 30 minutes.
 Right after you create your account, you will be guided into the platform to build your first app.

-To really ramp up your learning, you can follow the [Become a Rapid Developer Learning Path](https://gettingstarted.mendixcloud.com/link/path/31) online at your own pace, free of charge.
+To really ramp up your learning, you can follow the [Become a Rapid Developer learning path](https://gettingstarted.mendixcloud.com/link/path/31) online at your own pace, free of charge.
 There are 11 modules in this learning path, which take about an hour each to complete.
-So, you could complete all the modules in a day or two, and then start building applications straightaway.
+So, you could complete all the modules in 2–3 days, and then start building applications straightaway.

 There is no time limit to complete a Mendix learning path, which allows you to work through everything in your own time.
 The modules have individual learning units, each of which take a few minutes to complete.
 In addition, each module has a knowledge check to verify your understanding and highlight any areas you might need to review again.